core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 ## "SID" range registry  {#sid-range-registry}

-IANA is requested to create a registry for Structure Identifier (SID) ranges.
+IANA is requested to create a registry for YANG Schema Item iDentifier (SID) ranges.
 This registry needs to guarantee that the ranges registered do not overlap.
 The registry SHALL record for each entry:

 *	The entry point (first entry) of the registered SID range.